Pledge to Donate your Christmas Tree!

 Thank you for your interest in donating your tree to help with RBG’s conservation efforts!

-We’ve reached our tree quota for the year and are no longer accepting trees in 2021.
+We’ve reached our tree quota for the year and are no longer accepting trees.
 Please consider making a monetary donation to Royal Botanical Gardens so we can continue to make a difference in your community through projects such as this.

 In Need of Your Trees!